isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Dec.rst

-After mentioning this to Sheila, she remembered that many of the melanoma samples are from metastatic tissue, which often is from lymph.
+After mentioning this to Sheila, she remembered that many of the melanoma samples are metastatic samples taken from lymph nodes, and, the spleen, like the lymph nodes, is a secondary or peripheral lymphoid organ.
-And, as it turns out, the spleen is very similar to lymph tissue!
+Primary tumor sample barcodes are of the form 'TCGA-XY-1234-01' (with the final two digits indicating the sample type), while metastatic sample barcodes end in '-06'.
-Primary tumor barcodes have an '-01' in digits 11 & 12 (not counting dashes), where metastatic samples have a '-06'.
-So let's label the samples that are metastatic samples and see what that looks like.
+Let's label the points according to the sample type and see what that looks like.

 .. code-block:: r